 An entity is an object with a (possibly empty) set of properties.
 Every entity is in a domain, such as the IPv4 and IPv6 domains, and has a unique address.

 2.2.
 Domain

 A domain is a family of entities.
 Two examples are the Internet address and PID domain (see Section 3.1 and Section 3.2) that this document will define.
-An additional example is the proposed domain of Abstract Network Elements associated with topology and routing, as suggested by [I-D.ietf-alto-path-vector].

 2.3.
 Domain Name